nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 - **Alternative 2 (current choice)**: A `GroupSystem` under a module.

     - Pros: Simple to save and load.
 More OOP-oriented and instinctive to understand.

+### Assign students grades for assignments

+A command for grading assignments was added: `grade INDEX id/ASSIGNMENT ID st/STATUS [s/SCORE]`.
+This command allows the user to assign a Grade object to a student.
+The user can delete grades using the command `dlgrade INDEX id/ASSIGNMENT ID`.

+The `grade` command parses the user's input into a valid `Grade` object, then retrieves the assignment from the current module using the assignment's unique `id`.
+Since assignments are linked to a specific module, the user must `cd` into a module before using the `grade` command.

+Within each `Person` object, there is an `AssignmentGradeMap` that keeps track of the student's assignments and their respective grade.
+Internally, `AssignmentGradeMap` is implemented using a `HashMap` of `Assignments` mapped to `Grades`.

+#### `Grade` object

+The `Grade` object contains the completion status of the assignment (Not submitted, Submitted, Graded) and optionally the score that the student has achieved.

+The user must choose from the three available completion status only.
+Additionally, if the completion status is "Graded", the user can choose to also assign the student a score.
+If the completion status is "Not submitted" or "Submitted", a score cannot be assigned to the student.

+#### Design considerations:

+- **Alternative 1 (current choice):** Store grades under students.
+  - Pros: More intuitive to implement.
+From an OOP point of view, it makes more sense for students' grades to be stored under the Person object.
+  - Cons: More difficult to implement deletion of assignments, as the delete command needs to iterate through every person in the module to remove grades.

+- **Alternative 2:** Store grades under assignments.
+  - Pros: Easier to implement deletion, as grades can be stored under individual assignments and the entire assignment can be deleted.
+  - Cons: Difficult to implement creation and storage of grades, as it is difficult to maintain an association between `Person` objects and `Assignment` objects, especially when students' details are edited.

+### \[Proposed\] Separate view for assignments

+#### Proposed Implementation

+A new command will be added: `view [asg/info]`.
+This command toggles the view between assignments and the default contact list.

+#### Assignment View

+This view will be optimized for verifying and grading assignments.

+### Contact List View

+This is the current view of the app.
+This is optimized to display contact details.

 ---